 Vukan Simic has tried his luck several times at big game fishing in different corners of the world, but he soon concluded that the current way of searching for, as well as booking a fishing charter, is unnecessarily complicated (Google “fishing charters in Tampa Bay” and notice the quality of the sites in the top 10 results).

 To tackle this issue, he founded FishingBooker, a website which simplifies the task of finding, comparing and booking fishing charters anywhere in the world.
-This of course includes fishing gear and the services of a captain to make your fishing experience complete.
+This of course includes fishing gear and the services of a captain to make your fishing experience complete and even how to be able to get the best equipment he gets from sites as tailoredtackle.com.
 His friend from high school and university, Nemanja Cerovac, soon joined in on his venture.

 Just four months into the company’s lifetime, FishingBooker has covered its startup costs; Nemanja has handed in a resignation letter to his old boss, and the FishingBooker team now numbers six people.